-As I said, sausage stuffing is a form of stuffing that has a lot of scope to vary the contents and adding fruit and nuts can both give a nice texture and flavors, as well as lightening it up a bit.
+I love that sausage stuffings have a lot of scope to vary the add-ins.
+Fruit and nuts can both give a nice texture and flavors, as well as lightening it up a bit.
 For me, pork and pear or apple are such natural partners, especially with some added herbs, that it seemed an easy route to start with for my next stuffing.
 I also like to get a bit of a variety of flavors in there, and cranberries work well both to add some color as well as that nice slight sharpness.

 This pear, cranberry and sausage stuffing is a lovely mix of savory, sweet and sharpness.
 It's fairly rich but as a result would make a great accompaniment to turkey or other similar meat as part of your festive meal.
 Or make it the main show.
 Either way, enjoy.